Architecture¶

 Core Components¶

 The entry point for all AI client connections.
-Implements the Model Context Protocol over Server-Sent Events, which is the transport required by Claude's Custom Connectors.
+Implements the Model Context Protocol over two transports:

-/sse-- SSE connection for MCP messages - Endpoint:
+/sse-- Server-Sent Events connection for MCP messages (used by Claude Desktop, Claude Code, Claude iOS, claude.ai) - Streamable HTTP Endpoint:

-/messages/-- POST endpoint for client-to-server messages - Auth: MCP OAuth 2.1 authentication with PKCE (see below)
+/mcp-- Single POST endpoint for MCP messages (used by OpenCode) - Auth: MCP OAuth 2.1 authentication with PKCE (see below)

 2. MCP OAuth 2.1 Authentication¶